 If you understand your target audience, you know who is most likely to like your artwork enough to buy it.
-The better the fit between your audience and your work, the more likely you are to have happy clients and collectors.
+The better the fit between your audience and your work, the more likely you will have happy clients and collectors.

 If you’re just getting started trying to sell your artwork, this can be a daunting concept.
 So I suggest simplifying it to two key factors.
-First, look for people who like the same subject matter that you prefer to paint or draw (for example: landscapes, or horses, or still life paintings of food, etc).
-And second, look for people who like the same style of art as the art that you create.
+First, look for people who like the same subject matter that you prefer to paint or draw (for example landscapes, horses, or still life paintings of food, etc).
+And second, look for people who like the style of art that you create.

 If you have to charge shipping, make sure to provide accurate information.
 Even if you have to get a specific quote from your preferred shipper, it’s well worth your time to explain that.